shekhargulati/building-java-web-apps-checklist/README.md

 This repository shares a checklist that I use for building web applications in Java+ Angular/React.

 ## :beginner: Before you start development

+> ***Software architecture is the set of design decisions which, if made incorrectly, may cause your project to be cancelled. — Eoin Woods***

 - [ ] Take architectural decisions.
 Finalize tech stack.
 - [ ] Create a multi-module Maven or Gradle project for your development.
 Start with two modules — `backend` and `frontend`.
 You can refer to [spring-boot-react-maven-starter](https://github.com/shekhargulati/spring-boot-react-maven-starter) for inspiration. `backend` contains Java code of the application. `frontend` contains all React/Angular JavaScript/TypeScript code of the application.